In this blog post I am going to explain one of possible way how to implement Deep Learning to play video game. For this purpose I used the following:

 - .NET Framework and C#

 The idea behind this machine learning project is to capture images together with action, while you play Mario Kart game.
 Then captured images are transformed into features of training data set, and action keys into label hot vectors respectively.
-Since we need to capture images, the emulator should be positioned at fixed location and size during playing the game, as well as during testing algorithm to play game.
+Since we need to capture images, the emulator should be positioned at fixed location and resized to fixed size during playing the game, testing algorithm to play game, and play the game.
 The flowing image shows N64 emulator graphics configuration settings.

 Also the N64 emulator is positioned to Top-Left corned of screen, so it is easier to capture the images.